gmdavef/sca-scripts/README.md

     VERACODE_API_KEY_SECRET=<YOUR_API_KEY_SECRET>

 ## generate_notice_file.py ##
 This script generates a License Notice file (sometimes called an Attribution Report) for an application that has been scanned by Veracode SCA.
-This helps you to comply with open source licenses, which require documenting the terms under which open source components have been made available.
+This helps to comply with open source licenses, which require documenting the terms under which open source components have been made available.

 **Usage**